Aniketkhote/Quickly/README.md

 ## About The Project

-Quickly is build as a tool to enhance your Flutter UI development experience and make code easier.
-It is highly inspired by Bootstrap and Tailwind CSS.
-It also provide lots of extension methods on String, List and Map.
+`**Quickly**` is a powerful Flutter package that aims to enhance the development experience by offering a variety of extension methods for types such as String, List and Map, allowing for a more efficient and cleaner coding experience.
+It is inspired by Bootstrap and Tailwind CSS, and is built using Flutter and Dart.
+The package offers a wide range of utility functions, such as applying padding, visibility, and text styling to widgets.
+It can be easily integrated into your code by importing the package and using the provided extension methods on your widgets.

+With Quickly, developers can take advantage of features such as:

+- A collection of useful widgets and classes for quickly creating common UI elements.
+- Utility functions for common tasks like data validation and formatting.
+- Performance optimization tools for improving the overall performance of your app.

+In summary, Quickly is an essential tool for any Flutter developer looking to improve their development workflow and create high-quality, polished apps.

 <p align="right">(<a href="#top">back to top</a>)</p>